-Unless stated otherwise, DFT calculations are done with NC pseudopotentials which is different from Refs.~\cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}, where PAW pseudopotentials are used.
+Unless stated otherwise, DFT calculations are done with NC pseudopotentials which is different from Refs.~\cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}, where projector augmented wave~(PAW) pseudopotentials are used.

 The active spaces for our many-body Hamiltonian (Eq.~\eqref{eq:hamiltonian-many-body-frozen-core}) are chosen based on the DFT energies of the KS orbitals calculated by Quantum ESPRESSO.
 The active spaces are selected by considering orbitals around the Fermi energy.
 We are careful to involve all orbitals degenerate in energy.
-No more than eleven orbitals are involved due to high computational time when running VQE calculations.
-We do not include orbitals in the active space that have a DFT energy further than $5$\,eV from the Fermi energy.
-The active spaces for the systems from Refs.~\cite{Lu2018Unraveling, Choudhuri2020Calculating} are shown in Fig.~\ref{fig:bader_TMO}.
-The active spaces for the systems from Ref.~\cite{PaskasMamula2014Electronic} are shown in Fig.~\ref{fig:BC_MgH2}.
+No more than eleven orbitals are involved due to high computational cost when running VQE calculations.
+We do not include orbitals in the active space that have a DFT energy farther than $5$\,eV from the Fermi energy.